Skip to content

 • 315 submissions

-The golf course reconfiguration is proposed to take place after the expiration of the current operating agreement which expires in mid-2026.
+Work will start after the current operating agreement expires in mid-2026.

-There is no immediate change to golf at Moore Park, with the current operating licence of Moore Park Golf course set to expire in 2026.
+There is no immediate change to golf at Moore Park, with the current operating licence of Moore Park Golf Course set to expire in mid-2026 and a minimum 9-hole public golf course to be retained alongside the new park.

 Moore Park is part of Centennial Parklands, which is managed by Greater Sydney Parklands on behalf of the NSW Government for the benefit of the people of NSW.